XilinJia/XJ-Strategist/README.md

 ## What it is

-This is a powerful machine learning system for constructing and validating financial trading strategies.
+This is a powerful machine learning system that's been developed, used and perfected in the past 10 years for constructing and validating financial trading strategies.

 Unlike most other machine learning practices that aim to obtain the "best" strategy only ending up losing in real trades, this system aims to construct strategies that remains valid for trades in the foreseeable future.